HoloArchivists/OPENREC-dl/readme.md

--F, --list-formats            print available format details for a video and exit --skip-download               do not download the video --skip-convert                do not use ffmpeg to convert the MPEG-TS stream to MPEG-4 --cookies                     a Netscape format cookies file, may make available some
+-F, --list-formats            print available format details for a video and exit --skip-download               do not download the video --skip-convert                do not use ffmpeg to convert the MPEG-TS stream to MPEG-4 -u, --username                username/email address for an openrec.tv account -p, --password                password for an openrec.tv account --cookies                     a Netscape format cookies file, may make available some
                               downloads that are otherwise unavailable
 ```

-## Cookies
+## Authentication

-If you are using a cookies file and have a free account, the downloader will attempt to use the ability to view two videos free per day, but only if it cannot get around this restriction already.
-If you have premium you should encounter no limits to what videos the downloader can access.
+You can use either a Netscape cookie file (with `--cookies`) or a set of credentials (with `--username` and `--password`) to authenticate with openrec-dl.
+If have a free account, the downloader will attempt to use the ability to view two videos free per day, but only if it cannot get around this restriction already.
+If you have a premium account you should encounter no limits to what videos the downloader can access.